EU lawmakers reject subsidies for new fishing boats

 NEW ENGINES

-Some Liberal and Green lawmakers criticized a decision to allow a limited amount of EU funds to be used to upgrade existing vessels - for example by fitting them with new engines.
+Some Liberal and Green lawmakers criticised a decision to allow a limited amount of EU funds to be used to upgrade existing vessels - for example by fitting them with new engines.

 "Modern engines can do the job more effectively than old ones, and so increase the catching capacity of the fishing fleet without creating any new jobs," British Liberal MEP Chris Davies said in a statement.